skolbin-ssi/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_06_lab_ak.md

 #### Review

-In this exercise, you created an Azure Storage account and indexed a Storage table within the account by using Azure Search.
+In this exercise, you created an Azure Storage account and indexed a Storage table within the account by using Azure Cognitive Search.
 After the table was indexed, you were able to issue search queries against a copy of the entities in the Storage table.

 ### Exercise 3: Build an API proxy tier by using Azure API Management